ldab/KXTJ3-1057/README.md

 ### Motion Threshold

 Interrupt threshold sensitivity is compared to the top 12bits of the accelerometer 8g output value regardless of the resolution chosen.
-This value can be anything from `1` to `4095`.
+This value can be anything from `-2048` to `2047`.

-* i.e 0.0039 (1/256) to 16 g (4095/256)
+* i.e -8g (-2048/256) to 0.0039g (1/256) to 8g (2047/256)

 ### Motion Duration

-Interrupt event duration to trigger the interrupt pin is a function of events and Sample Rate.
+This is the amount of time that the change in acceleration must be above the Motion Threshold before the Motion Detection interrupt will be triggered, and is a function of Duration and Sample Rate.

 Please note that in the context of Interrupt Duration, only Sample Rates up to 100 Hz are supported.

-If the IMU is set to a Sample Rate greater than 100 Hz, Interrupt Duration will use 100 Hz for its calculation.
+If the IMU is set to a Sample Rate greater than 100 Hz and the Motion Detection Sample Rate is locked to IMU Sample Rate, Interrupt Duration will use 100 Hz for its calculation.

 > This value can be anything from 1 to 255